ibnuda/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>   type Name = NonEmpty And MaxSize[10]
 A> ~~~~~~~~

-It is easy to define custom requirements that are not covered by the refined library.
-For example in `drone-dynamic-agents` we will need a way of ensuring that a `String` contains `application/x-www-form-urlencoded` content.
-We can create a `Refined` rule using the Java regular expression library:

 Bila kita menemui persyaratan-persyaratan yang tidak didukung oleh pustaka `refined`, kita dapat dengan mudah menyusunnya sendiri.